-[Please indicate x in $\Box$ and $\bigcirc$ to provide additional information (if any).]
+[Please indicate x in \Box and \bigcirc to provide additional information (if any).]

 - I do not have transactions with possible Conflict of Interest with GC Group. - I do have transactions with possible Conflict of Interest with GC Group.
-The nature of such transaction(s) is as follow: - - Myself under my own name - Myself under another name (please specify): ..... - A Related Party / a Close Relative\ or a Representative
+The nature of such transaction(s) is as follow: - Transaction with general trade conditions between PTT Global Chemical Public Company Limited or a Subsidiary of the Company, with: - Myself under my own name - Myself under another name (please specify): - A Related Party / a Close Relative or a Representative

-Name : .....
-Last name : .....
+Name : Last name :